plblum/jivs/README.md

   }
 }
 ```
-Use your Factory as you assemble the ValidationManagerConfig object.
-Its just one part of the work to configure the ValidationManager.
+Use your Factory as you assemble the `ValidationManagerConfig object`.
+Its just one part of the work to configure the `ValidationManager`.

 ### ValueHosts and their IDs